 Letting it sit can often lead to paint damage and even rusting which can cause other serious problems.
 If you can, try to get the undercarriage as well during your wash as it is most susceptible to rusting.

 Want to maintain that squeaky clean shine of your car but are faced with tons of bugs in your grill?
-Here’s a pro tip – Keep a pack of drier sheets in your car for those moments when it’s looking extra buggy.
-A drier sheet will help removed all that baked on bug goo in little to no time.
-P.S.
-You don’t have to use a fresh drier sheet – a used one will do just fine (and you’ll be recycling too!)
+Here’s a pro tip – Keep a pack of dryer sheets in your car for those moments when it’s looking extra buggy.
+A dryer sheet will help removed all that baked on bug goo in little to no time.
+You don’t have to use a fresh dryer sheet – a used one will do just fine (and you’ll be recycling too).

 Take a Peek Under the Hood